ruthmd/option-prcing-agent/README.md

 ### Query with visualizations

-Add `--viz` to generate charts (payoff diagrams, Greeks radar, volatility surfaces, etc.) and open a dashboard in the browser:
+Add `--viz` to generate charts (payoff diagrams, Greeks radar, volatility smile, etc.) and open a dashboard in the browser:

 ```bash
 python main.py --query 'Analyze an iron condor strategy on SPY expiring in 45 days' --viz